Plant Metabolic Biochemistry, Proteomics, & Molecular Biology

-Supervision of BIOL537 students Supervision of two well-qualified BIOL537 students would be ideal.
+Supervision of BIOL537 students.
+Supervision of up to two BIOL537 students may be possible.
 Starting date is flexible.
-However, a SWEP position (http://careers.queensu.ca) is available that could be used to employ an incoming BIOL537 student as a full-time research assistant during the upcoming spring/summer, prior to their enrollment in BIOL537 in Sept.
-Our BIOL537students receive training in the theoretical and practical aspects of various lab techniques needed for their thesis research.
-Student supervision is provided by myself, as well as a research associate, post-doc, and senior grad students.
+A SWEP position (http://careers.queensu.ca) is available that will ideally be used to employ an incoming BIOL537 student as a full-time summer research assistant, prior to their enrollment in BIOL537 next Sept.
+BIOL537students receive training in the theoretical and practical aspects of various lab techniques needed for their thesis research.
+Student supervision is provided by Prof. Plaxton, as well as his post-doc and senior grad students.

-Student Qualifications Previous lecture courses &/or practical lab experience in biochemistry (BIOL334 is recommended), chemistry, or plant physiology will be an asset.
-The main prerequisites are that the student) is a highly motivated individual with excellent 'work ethic', communication, & interpersonal skills, (ii) has lots of initiative and is well organized, & (iii) enjoys lab work.
-Preference is given to students who: (i) have taken (or will be taking, prior to next Sept.) any of Biology’s 400-level practical lab courses (BIOL401*, 402*, 403*, & 404*) &/or have previous summer or volunteer experience working in a ‘cell & molecular’ oriented research lab, and (ii) might be interested in pursuing post-graduate (MSc/PhD) research in the plant sciences following completion of their BSc.
-Those who wish to work with us during the summer of 2013 should submit an application to the SWEP program, for the Research Assistant in Plant Biochemistry & Molecular Biology position (application deadline = Feb.
-15, 2013).
+Student Qualifications.
+The main prerequisites are that the student is highly motivated with excellent 'work ethic', communication, organizational, and interpersonal skills.
+Preference is given to students who have completed any of Biology’s 400-level practical lab courses (BIOL401*, 402*, 403*, 404*) &/or have previous summer or volunteer experience working in a ‘cell and molecular’ oriented research lab.
+Those who wish to work with us during the summer of 2015 should submit an application for my SWEP position for a Research Assistant in Plant Biochemistry & Molecular Biology (application deadline = Feb.
+12, 2015).

-Potential Projects There are a number of potential projects available, with the final choice depending upon the student's background and specific interests, and starting date.
-Systems we currently study include developing and germinating castor oilseeds, and suspension cell cultures and seedlings of the model plant Arabidopsis thaliana.
+Potential Projects.
+There are a number of projects available, with the final choice depending upon the student's background and specific interests.
+Systems we currently study include developing and germinating oilseeds, and suspension cell cultures and seedlings of the model plant Arabidopsis thaliana.
 We are also collaborating with Prof. Pascale Champagne (Chem.
 Eng.) on an algal biofuels project.
-Projects may involve protein purification and characterization, to metabolite extraction and quantification, to the use of 2-dimensional gel electrophoresis, ENZ kinetic studies, immunological techniques (western blotting &/or co-immunoprecipitation using monospecific antibodies) or molecular techniques (transcript profiling via RT-PCR, screening & characterization of transgenic plants, etc) to assess the influence of seed development or environmental stressors such as phosphate starvation on ENZ regulation or expression.
-Possible projects also include screening and analyzing transgenic Arabidopsis plants in which several of the ENZs that we are studying have been 'knocked out' (loss-of-function) or over-expressed.
+Projects may involve protein purification and characterization, 2-dimensional gel electrophoresis, proteomics and mass spectrometry, immunological tools such as Western blotting, &/or molecular biology techniques (e.g., transcript profiling via qPCR) to assess the influence of seed development or phosphate-starvation on enzyme regulation or expression.
+Possible projects also include screening and analyzing transgenic Arabidopsis in which several of the enzymes that we are studying have been 'knocked out' (loss-of-function) or over-expressed.
 Owing to interesting discoveries arising from their thesis research, at least 50% of my previous BIOL537 students have co-authored our refereed publications in ‘high impact’ biochemistry or plant science journals, a notable achievement at this early stage of their scientific career!

-Significance of Our Research Understanding the organization and control of plant carbohydrate and phosphate metabolism is crucial to ongoing biotech efforts to improve Canada’s crops.
-Our discovery of novel Class-1 & Class-2 phosphoenolpyruvate carboxylase isoforms in castor oilseeds and their control by allosteric effectors, protein:protein interactions, reversible phosphorylation, and monoubiquitination may lead to strategies for modifying levels of storage proteins vs. vegetable oil content in transgenic seeds.
-Similarly, our studies of the biochemical adaptations of phosphate-starved plants has generated knowledge and molecular tools that will facilitate the development of phosphate-efficient transgenic crops, urgently needed to reduce mankind’s over-reliance on unsustainable, polluting, and non-renewable phosphate-containing fertilizers in agriculture.
+Significance of Our Research.
+Understanding the organization and control of carbohydrate and phosphate metabolism is crucial to ongoing biotech efforts to improve Canada’s crops, agricultural sustainability, and food security.
+Results of our research may lead to rational strategies for boosting the oil content of transgenic seeds via metabolic engineering.
+Similarly, our studies of the biochemical adaptations of phosphate-starved plants has generated knowledge and molecular tools that are facilitating the development of phosphate-efficient transgenic crops, urgently needed to reduce agriculture’s over-reliance on polluting and non-renewable phosphate-containing fertilizers.